 The third step of the process requires the user to enter all inputs values for the facility that can be viewed as daily inputs.
-These include a few essential segment inputs such as segment type, segment, length, and number of lanes.
+These include a few essential segment inputs such as segment type (Basic, Off-Ramp, On-Ramp, and Weave), segment, length, and number of lanes.
 Further, the user must specify directional AADT values for all on-ramps, off-ramps and weave segments, as well as a few additional inputs for each weave segment.
 More information on these inputs can be found in the HCM chapters 10 and 11, as well as in the FREEVAL-2015e user guide.
-Figure 8 shows the input table for the Daily Facility Inputs tab, which has been populated with the inputs for the example facility.
+Figure 12 shows the input table for the Daily Facility Inputs tab, which has been populated with the inputs for the example facility.

 The values for ramp AADT's are assumed to follow the same distribution of the entire facility that was specified in the previous step (see Section 2.3.1).
-The AADT values will be allotted based on the same percentage bins, fully populating the ramp demands for each analysis period of the specified study period.
 However, if the user knows that one or more ramp demands of the particular facility they are modeling do not follow this AADT distribution, the opportunity to rectify this and further calibrate the facility is given in the following (optional) step (see Section 2.5).

-Figure 8: Panel and data entry table for Step 3: Daily Facility Inputs.
+Figure 12: Panel and data entry table for Step 3: Daily Facility Inputs.